 Project and team managers with product owners should apply a graded approach to this proposal's recommendations and suggestions, preferably tailoring how the create and manage the Views and workflows for their ability to maintain reliable information throughout operations.
 This proposal is meant to provide guidance and framework for staff responsible for technical information and effectively communicating it, and the Views must be created for their specific needs.
 If people are having difficulty finding information, determining where the source of truth is located, or managers/auditors cannot determine if construction completeness is being achieved, it's appropriate for the technical group to reflect on how they can expand on using the Documentation Views for improvement.
 While documentation specialist staff will assist in the development and implementation, technical staff that own the information are primarily responsible, and internal or external stakeholders or customers should provide feedback.
-Examples such as lists and diagrams are provided throughout this document (e.g., Section 2.2, Appendix A) to demonstrate the core concepts.
 The Documentation Working Group made an extensive effort to use currently available information for direct application across a small set of systems while validating the proposal.
 They may be used as an initial starting point or adapted to the specific needs and processes of those served by Rubin Observatory.
 The Documentation Working Group highly encourages exploiting software to retrieve information from repositories to help or automatically build the Documentation Views.
-Section 3 includes recommended workflows and a path forward of specific repositories for operations.